Phool Aur Kaante

 Phool Aur Kaante was noted for its soundtrack and action sequences.
-Devgn's entry in the film became very popular where he appeared standing, balancing on two moving motorcycles.
-Similar stunts have been repeated in a number of films since, sometimes by Devgn himself.
+Devgan's entry in the film became very popular where he appeared standing, balancing on two moving motorcycles.
+Similar stunts have been repeated in a number of films since, sometimes by Devgan himself.

 Some scenes of the film were shot at Vanganga Lake near Silvassa (capital of the then union territory of Dadra and Nagar Haveli).

 Upon release, the film received positive response both from critics and audience.
 Despite released along with a much bigger star studded Lamhe, it emerged as a major success at box office and was the fifth highest-grossing film of that year.

 Synopsis

-Nageshwar alias "Don" (Amrish Puri) heads a vast criminal empire.
-He has an only son, Ajay (Ajay Devgn).
-So is Ajay's wife, Pooja (Madhoo), who would like to put an end to all these criminal activities.
-When Nageshwar starts showing signs of ageing, he decides that it is now time for Ajay to take over from him.
-Ajay does so, however, a number of Nageshwar's associates are unhappy, embittered, and critical of this choice, and as a result, they, under the leadership of Shankar Dhanraj kidnap Ajay's baby son, Gopal.
-Will Nageshwar negotiate his grandson's release, or will his grandson be another sacrifice of his "empire"?
-How will Ajay and his wife react to this?
+Nageshwar, also known as 'Don' (played by Amrish Puri), is the head of a vast criminal empire.
+He has one child, a son named Ajay (played by Ajay Devgan).
+Ajay's wife Pooja (played by Madhoo) is also an only child and would like to put an end to all these criminal activities.
+When Nageshwar starts to show signs of ageing, he decides that the time has come for Ajay to take over from him.
+However, a number of Nageshwar's associates are unhappy with this choice and, under the leadership of Shankar Dhanraj, they kidnap Ajay's infant son, Gopal.
+Will Nageshwar negotiate his grandson's release, or will he become another sacrifice to his 'empire'?
+How will Ajay and his wife react?